fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 An honest guardian could track the volume and value of eCash notes that have been signed whilst they have been in the quorum.
 They would also be aware of their own up-time.

-Using these two data points they could estimate the likelihood of debasement if the level of redemptions to the mint causes the can raise alarm on increased redemptions of honest
+Using these two data points they could estimate the likelihood of debasement if the level of redemptions to the mint causes concern and can raise alarm on the increased rate of redemptions.

 ### Know Your Federation